Altisource Asset Management (NYSEAMERICAN:AAMC) Coverage Initiated at StockNews.com

-Research analysts at StockNews.com began coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research note issued on Sunday.
-The firm set a “hold” rating on the asset manager’s stock.
+StockNews.com initiated coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research note published on Tuesday morning.
+The brokerage issued a hold rating on the asset manager’s stock.

-Several institutional investors have recently bought and sold shares of AAMC.
-Biltmore Family Office LLC acquired a new position in Altisource Asset Management in the 1st quarter valued at $507,000.
-Accretive Wealth Partners LLC purchased a new stake in shares of Altisource Asset Management during the 1st quarter valued at $182,000.
-Finally, Laurel Wealth Advisors Inc. purchased a new stake in shares of Altisource Asset Management during the 1st quarter valued at $430,000.
-15.87% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors have recently modified their holdings of AAMC.
+Accretive Wealth Partners LLC bought a new position in Altisource Asset Management during the first quarter worth $182,000.
+Biltmore Family Office LLC bought a new position in Altisource Asset Management during the first quarter worth $507,000.
+Finally, Laurel Wealth Advisors Inc. bought a new position in Altisource Asset Management during the first quarter worth $430,000.
+15.87% of the stock is owned by institutional investors.

 Altisource Asset Management Corporation is an alternative lending company that provides liquidity and capital to under-served market and portfolio management and corporate governance services to institutional investors in the United States.
 The company offers its services under an asset management agreement to Altisource Residential Corporation, which acquires and manages single-family rental properties for working class families.